KZ2X Packet Node Description

 export PATH

-The -c 1 sets the port CRC type to “none” while -p vhf0 specifies the RF port.
+The -c 1 sets the port CRC type to “none” and -p "$@" specifies the instance name, which is also the RF port.

 AXUDP Interfaces

-The two AXUDP interfaces for internet connectivity and the testing loopback are started after similarly, except that instead of direwolf, we run the ax25ipd program implement AX.25 over TCP/IP.
-Additionally, we employ a trick due to Marius Petrescu, YO2LOJ, and use the socat program to create symbolic links giving the PTY pairs used by ax25ipd and kissattach stable names; the wait-symlink script seen above makes another appearance here.
+The two AXUDP interfaces for internet connectivity and the testing loopback are started similarly, except that instead of direwolf, we run the ax25ipd program implement AX.25 over TCP/IP.
+We also employ a trick due to Marius Petrescu, YO2LOJ, and use the socat program to create symbolic links giving the PTY pairs used by ax25ipd and kissattach stable names.

 The services and scripts to create pty pairs for the udp0 and udp1 ports are as follows: